Pyotr Draganov: Biography

 In May 1887, Lamansky invited him to write a dissertation on the topic of Macedonia, as he was aware of Draganov's interest in it.
 In 1887, Draganov returned to Comrat, then went to Saint Petersburg.
 In Russia, he set the foundations of Macedonian studies.
 He stayed there until July 1888.
 Draganov again returned to Comrat, where he took up the position of teacher of Russian language and literature at the newly opened Comrat Real School.
 At the same time, he also worked as the school's librarian.
 He continued his bibliographical work.
 In 1890, he transferred to the Sevastopol Real School, and from 1895 he taught Russian at the Kishinev Girls' Gymnasium.
 On May 29, 1890, in Odessa, he married Anastasia Vasilyevna Tchaikovskaya (born 1868), a native of Orhei, the daughter of a provincial secretary, and a graduate of the Kishinev Girls' Gymnasium.
 Anastasia was mentally ill and died in a hospital in Saint Petersburg in 1899.
-She bore him two children: Angelina and Valentin.
+They had two children: Angelina and Valentin.

 On January 1, 1896, Draganov was hired as a junior assistant librarian in the Manuscript Department of the Imperial Public Library (now the National Library of Russia), where he worked on Slavic literature and Galician-Russian books.
 He oversaw the acquisition of literature from "Galician-Russian, Little Russian, and all Serbian and Bulgarian lands."
 Draganov's modest salary as an assistant librarian was insufficient to support his family, so on October 25, 1904, he requested to be transferred to a position as a Russian-language teacher at the Comrat Real School, where he returned.
 In 1906, Draganov worked as an inspector at the Real School in Astrakhan.
 In 1907, he worked as a teacher at the Bolhrad Girls' Gymnasium.
 In the same year, he remarried, but was widowed again in 1914.
 At the end of 1908, he became the director of a school in the German colony of Rovnoye.
 In 1913, Draganov was appointed as a director of a boys' gymnasium in the city of Cahul.
 He became a state councilor, and his services were honored with the Order of Saint Stanislaus (2nd and 3rd class), Order of Saint Anna (2nd class), and Order of Saint Vladimir (4th class).
 After the Romanian occupation of Bessarabia in 1918, the Romanian authorities issued a decree to preserve the gymnasium.
 Draganov was offered the opportunity to remain as the director but he refused and returned to Comrat, where he taught Bulgarian at the Comrat Real School until his retirement in 1926.
 He died on February 7, 1928, in Comrat.